Reaper1-1/async-storage/.github/CONTRIBUTING.md

 - `yarn test:ts`: Run `tsc` type check.
 - `yarn test:format`: Run `prettier` check for formatting mistakes.

+You can also run unit tests for `shared-storage`, using one of gradle task:

+- `./gradlew testAndroidHostTest`
+- `./gradlew macosArm64Test`
+- `./gradlew iosSimulatorArm64Test`

 ## Sending a pull request

 When you're sending a pull request: